 We will introduce the basics of social business using an active learning pedagogy.
-As explained in the infographic, you will engage first on individual Concept Exploration (Stage 1) ahead of the weekly session.
+As explained in the infographic, you will engage first in individual Concept Exploration (Stage 1) ahead of the weekly session.

-We will work first on Stage 2 Concept Introduction during our weekly meetings, using the time together to review key concepts and apply them through case discussions and the team project (Stage 3).
+During our weekly meetings, we will work first on Stage 2 Concept Introduction, using the time together to review key concepts and apply them through case discussions and the team project (Stage 3: Concept Application).

-Finally, I will encourage you to reflect on our learning and to understand how it applies to your world, and connect them to your interests (Stage 4)
+Finally, I will encourage you to reflect on our learning and understand how it applies to your world, and connect them to your interests (Stage 4: Reflection)

 Do I need to buy any books?
-Required materials
+No!
+All the required materials are open source or available in CI Learn